IT STARTED WITH WHAT WAS HERE—NATURALLY

 Nearly a mile of stone pathways wind through the Woodland Garden, this includes excursion trails.
 The main trail is a 0.6-mile hike, one-way.
 All pathways in the garden are considered easy with a gradual incline, but there are steps and uneven surfaces throughout.

-The Moss Gibbs Woodland Garden is for hiking only—no bikes allowed.
+For the enjoyment and safety of visitors, the Moss Gibbs Woodland Garden is for hiking only—no bikes or dogs allowed.

 A walk through the Moss Gibbs Woodland Garden - Michael Clevenger, The Courier-Journal